ORI-Muchim/One-Click-MB-iSTFT-VITS2/Readme.md

 python inference.py {model_name} {model_step} [--poly](Optional)
 ```

+If you have selected cjke_cleaners2, put `--poly` option at the back.
 If you want to change the example text used in the reference, modify `./vits/inference.py` `input` part.

 ---